Rajendra Tiku: Biography

 Rajendra Tiku was born in Wadwan, a remote village in the mountainous landscape of Jammu and Kashmir, the northernmost state of India, in 1953, in a Kashmiri Pandit family.
 He did his primary schooling at a local school and passed his matriculation from a high school in Srinagar.
 His graduate studies were at the Sri Pratap College, Srinagar, where he founded the Sri Pratap College Artists' Association and Tiku, simultaneously, studied clay modelling and stone carving, by attending the evening classes of a five-year course conducted by the Institute of Music and Fine Arts in the city, which he completed in 1978.
 The course offered Tiku exposure to the art of ancient cultures and modern masters.
 After completing BSc, Tiku graduated in law from the Srinagar University, but continued attending the various art camps organized by the Jammu and Kashmir Academy of Art, Culture and Languages.

 Rajendra Tiku started his career as a teacher at the Burn Hall School, Srinagar, but moved, shortly afterwards, to the Institute of Music and Fine Arts, his alma mater, as an artist cum teacher.
 He lives in Jammu and Kashmir.

 Career highlights and exhibitions

 Rajendra Tiku has received both the junior (1993–95) and senior (1997–98) fellowships of the Ministry of Human Resource Development, the Government of India.
 He is also a recipient of a grant from the Pollock-Krasner Foundation, New York for commissioning sculptures at various parts in India, one of which can be found on the lawns of the Danwantri Library of the University of Jammu.
-Tiku has been invited to many sculpture workshops in places like USA, Switzerland, Israel, Russia, Egypt, Russia and Thailand.
+Tiku has been invited to many sculpture workshops in places like USA, Switzerland, Israel, Russia, Egypt, and Thailand.

 Rajendra Tiku has had solo and group exhibitions of his creations at various places around the world.
 Some of his notable exhibitions are: